Signs of Ketamine Abuse

 Ketamine is a dissociative tranquilizer used mostly in the veterinary field but is also abused as a recreational club drug.

-When abused, ketamine has powerful hallucinogenic properties that can cause highly unpredictable results.
+Ketamine is classified as a hallucinogen.
+This means that when abused, ketamine has powerful hallucinogenic properties that can cause highly unpredictable results.

 Ketamine affects people very differently and there is no way to know which dosage level could be dangerous.